 = Detailed description of sections of the proposal =

-1- Proposal summary (two pages) in English
+1- Proposal description (two pages) in English

 a- Complete contact information of the candidate.